adamisom/energy-recommender/README.md

 vercel --prod
 ```

-Configure environment variables in Vercel dashboard, then deploy.
+Set the same environment variables from `.env.local` in your Vercel project settings.
+See [docs/DEVELOPER_SETUP.md](docs/DEVELOPER_SETUP.md) for deployment details.

 ## 📄 License